 Stomach acid is a prerequisite to healthy digestion.
 The breakdown and absorption of nutrients occurs at an optimum rate only within a narrow range of acidity in the stomach.
 If there isn’t enough acid, the normal chemical reactions required to absorb nutrients is impaired.
 Over time this can lead to diseases such as anemia, osteoporosis, cardiovascular disease, depression, and more.

-Stomach acid plays a key role in the digestion of protein, carbohydrates and fat.
 When food is eaten, the secretion of stomach acid (HCL) triggers the production of pepsin.
 Pepsin is the enzyme required to digest protein.
 If HCL levels are depressed, so are pepsin levels.
 As a result, proteins don’t get broken down into their component amino acids and peptides.
 This can lead to a deficiency of essential amino acids, which in turn may lead to chronic depression, anxiety and insomnia.

 At the same time, proteins that escape digestion by pepsin may end up in the bloodstream.
 Since this is not supposed to happen, the body reacts to these proteins as if they were foreign invaders, causing allergic and autoimmune responses.
 I’ll discuss this more below.